nolanlawson/emoji-picker-element/README.md

 applyFocusVisiblePolyfill(picker.shadowRoot);
 ```

-`emoji-picker-element` already ships with the proper CSS for both the `:focus_visible` standard and the polyfill.
+`emoji-picker-element` already ships with the proper CSS for both the `:focus-visible` standard and the polyfill.

 ## JavaScript API